Foot-washing and the New Covenant

-It was this understanding of the new covenant which made me first began to question the place of the foot washing in the communion service.
+It was my understanding of the new covenant which made me first began to question the place of foot washing during the communion service.
 One of the major differences between both covenants is that the old covenant is full of ceremonies and rituals, types and illustrations, while the new covenant is the exact opposite.
 The New Testament consists of real things, not symbols and representations and it is essentially a non-ceremonial religion.
-Baptism and the communion service appear to be exceptions to this rule, but note I said, “appears to be,” because in fact, neither baptism nor the communion service are intended to be types, illustrations, or simply ceremonials.
+The only exception to the rule appears to be baptism and the communion service, but note I said, “appears to be,” because in fact, I don’t think either baptism or the communion service are intended to be types, illustrations, or simply ceremonials.

+All the Old Testament rituals and ceremonies pointed towards some future reality.
+As far as I can see, there was not a single ceremony practiced under the law which focused on some present blessing available to the Israelites.
+Everything pointed to some future reality.
+The system of the law was wholly focused on future good things (Heb 10:1; Col 2:17).
 But is this true of the communion service and baptism?
 No, there is a significant difference.
-Both baptism and the communion service focus on something which is presently available, not to future events.
-Baptism focuses on the experience of receiving the life of Christ now, while the communion service focuses on the experience of feeding on the life of Christ right now, at the present time.
-In other words these two services, are doorways by which we can enter right now, into the experience of receiving the life of Christ.
-They are not simply symbols, representations or types of future things, they are intended to be points of contact during which our faith may take hold of the reality.
+Both baptism and the communion service focus on something which is presently available.
+Baptism focuses on the experience of receiving the life of Christ, while the communion service focuses on the experience of feeding on the life of Christ.
+In other words these two services, serve as portals or doorways into the experience of receiving the life of Christ.
+They are not simply symbols, representations or types, they are intended to be points of contact during which our faith may take hold of the reality.
+They are not symbols pointing to the future, but doorways to a present blessing.

 So it is important to consider that the two ceremonies established in the Christian faith have entirely to do with the one single element which is necessary in Christianity, that is, the life of Christ in the believer.
 In addition to this they are not merely symbolic or typical ceremonies, but actually doorways into the experience itself!

-However, Luke mentions something which seems to be very significant in connection with the footwashing; he tells us:
+However, Luke mentions something which neither Matthew nor Mark mention, he tells us:

 And there was also a strife among them, which of them should be accounted the greatest.
 (Luke 22:24)